dgroomes/my-software/README.md

     * DONE Scaffold out a Perl script
 * [ ] SKIP Add more external documentation to `bb` (the internal documentation in the '--help' is already extremely thorough)
 * [ ] Implement the fifo/domain-socket -based benchmarking described in `bb`
+* [ ] Remove `navi`.
+I don't use it.
+I'd rather put useful snippets as shell functions.
+* [ ] Properly add Nushell steps to instructions.
+Bootstrapping is important.